lord-vesel/dcs-doc/en/dev-docs/ah64d/sensors.md

 #### Fire Control Radar (FCR)

-The FCR mast-mounted assembly consists of an active radar antenna to rapidly scan large areas of the battlefield (or the airspace above it).
+The FCR mast-mounted assembly consists of an active radar antenna to rapidly scan large areas of the battlefield (or the airspace above it) and a passive radar detection antenna array to target radar-emitting air defense systems.
 When selected as the crewmember’s sight, weapon solutions are generated for the crewmember’s actioned weapon based on the location of the Next-To-Shoot (NTS) target on the FCR page.
+(See the Fire Control Radar chapter for more information)